 2An alternative to ex-ante screening is to deliver benefits first and audit ex-post.
 Auditing serves a punitive, and ipso facto, deterrent function.
-While a large literature demonstrates that rigorous ex-post auditing reduces corruption (Di Tella and Schargrodsky, 2003; Olken, 2007; Bobonis et al., 2016; Avis et al., 2018; Zamboni and Litschig, 2018), our focus in this paper is on the marginal value of screening in addition to performing audits.
+While a large literature demonstrates that rigorous ex-post auditing reduces corruption (Di Tella and Schargrodsky, 2003; Olken, 2007; Bobonis et al., 2016; Avis et al., 2018; Zamboni and Litschig, 2018; Cuneo et al., 2023), our focus in this paper is on the marginal value of screening in addition to performing audits.